Union Carbide

 Hawks Nest Tunnel

-The company failed to provide any workers with any protective gear as they worked in the mines.
+The company failed to provide workers with protective gear as they worked in the mines.
 A total of 406 workers died, primarily due to developing silicosis, a fatal lung disease caused by ingesting silica dust.

 The devastating tragedy prompted legislation to take notice of the dangers of silica and enforce new laws to help protect workers in the future.

-Bhopal, India and the Union Carbide Disaster
+Bhopal, India, and the Union Carbide Disaster

 In 1984, Union Carbide was in the hot seat once again after its plant in Bhopal, Madhya Pradesh, India, released gas and injured more than 500,000 people.